John Korduner/Icon Sportswire

 |---|---|---|---|

 Ty Simpson: The Crimson Tide's season and Ty Simpson's career as a starter did not get off to a strong start with a loss to FSU.
 However, since that game, Simpson has settled in and has been running the offense at an elite level.
-In a big win over Tennessee, Simpson put up 253 yards and two touchdowns, which means he will head into a matchup against South Carolina with 1,931 yards, 18 touchdowns, and just one interception.
+In a big win over South Carolina, Simpson put up 253 yards and two touchdowns, which means he will head into a matchup against LSU with 2,184 yards, 20 touchdowns, and just one interception.

 Season | Player (Position, School) | Opening odds | Mid-season odds |